LuckyRepo/AOSiP-Helper-Bot/README.md

 ```bash
 cd AOSiP-Helper-Bot
 ```
-This will change you to the cloned Helper Bot folder.
+This will change the directory to the one you cloned.
 ```bash
 git pull
 ```